scipy/scipy/doc/source/dev/contributor/meson.rst

   before running your script.
-- If your IDE supports it, customize what the "Run" button does before running the script, to do the install each time (this is expected to take 2-3 sec) before executing the script.
-For this to work, the install directory (``build-install/lib/python3.X/site-packages`` inside the repo by default) should be added to ``PYTHONPATH``. *Note that the Spyder IDE does not yet support this; its developers are looking at implementing support before the
+- If your IDE supports it, customize what the "Run" button does before running the script, to do the install each time (this is expected to take 2-3 sec) For this to work, the install directory (``build-install/lib/python3.X/site-packages`` inside the repo by default) should be added to ``PYTHONPATH``. *Note that the Spyder IDE does not yet support this; its developers are looking at implementing support before the